composer/xdebug-handler/README.md

 * Extensions set on the command-line will not be loaded.
 * Ini file locations will be reported as per the restart - see [getAllIniFiles()](#getallinifiles).
-* Php sub-processes may be loaded with xdebug enabled - see [Process configuration](#process-configuration).
+* Php sub-processes may be loaded with Xdebug enabled - see [Process configuration](#process-configuration).

 ### Helper methods
 These static methods provide information from the current process, regardless of whether it has been restarted or not.